-New!
-Project GLAD® 2-Day Research & Theory Workshop
+Project GLAD® Research & Theory Live Webinars

 Project GLAD® is most effective when teams of teachers from the same site or district participate and learn together.
-SDCOE will work with schools and districts to coordinate our two-day research and theory workshops and in-classroom demonstrations at times and locations convenient for your specific schedules.
+San Diego County Office of Education (SDCOE) will work with schools and districts to coordinate our research and theory webinars and in-classroom demonstrations at times and locations convenient for your specific schedules.

-Contact us to get started with Project GLAD® today.
+Register for an upcoming training below or contact us to get started with Project GLAD® today.

 New!
 Ongoing Support for Project GLAD® Implementation